bratpeki/modern-milkytracker-guide/docs/ui.md

 Reapply the last change done to the same (generators, EQ, volume change, etc).

 - `Cut`/`Copy`/`Paste` buttons:
 Work as expected, providing the ability to cut, copy and paste parts of the sample into other sample slots.
 Selecting a range in the sample editor, by holding the left mouse button, and pasting results in the selected section of the sample being swapped for the cut/copied section.
-Cuting is undoable.
+Cutting is undoable.

 - `Crop` button:
 Swaps the current sample for the range you have selected in it.